ZEN10111/GL_DevOps_BaseCamp/Task. Docker/Task. Docker.md

  **4. B ) The second container ping the first container via a private network**

-   - we also can do it in two ways:
+   - we can also do it in the same two ways:

      - attach to  container :